rhel-labs/instruqt/image-mode-basics/04-apply-image/assignment.md

   contents: |-
     # Goal:

     Managing changes to a bootc host is centralized in one tool, bootc.
 You will explore this tool, understand the information it provides, and how to apply an update to a host.
 Understanding how bootc manages images on disk is key to day 2 management.

     In this exercise, we'll apply the updated image we created containing vim.
 tabs:
+- id: 1yjdpi8srzix
-- title: Terminal
+  title: Terminal
   type: terminal
   hostname: rhel
+- id: pzj6sgp9ncuu
-- title: Containerfile
+  title: Containerfile
   type: code
   hostname: rhel
   path: Containerfile
+- id: yr6lhrue8afd
-- title: VM console
+  title: VM console
   type: terminal
   hostname: rhel
   cmd: virsh console bootc